 The family was the basic unit of Quapaw social organization.
 Groups of families related through the males were joined into clans.
 Clans were named for animals, heavenly bodies, or natural phenomena like thunder.
 Clan members believed they were descended from a common ancestor; this gave them a strong sense of shared identity and mutual obligation.

 Villages consisted of rectangular houses arranged around an open area or plaza.
 Houses were constructed of parallel rows of long poles driven into the ground with tops bent over and tied together.
-Horizontal branches were woven through the uprights, and the framework was covered with bark sheets.
-Platforms covered with woven mats lined the interior walls and were used for sitting and sleeping.
+Horizontal branches were woven through the uprights.